KenKundert/why-invest-in-bitcoin/README.rst

 Bitcoin
 -------

-To understand bitcoin it important to understand that the value of almost all assets is based on their scarcity.
+To understand bitcoin it important to understand that today bitcoin is more of of an asset than an currency, and the value of almost all assets is based on their scarcity.
 This did not used to be true with equities in the stock market.
 Many years ago the holders of equities were rewarded with dividends, meaning that it was worthwhile to hold the stocks even if the price of the stock did not change.
 But over time things changed and now the rewards from holding stock usually come from price appreciation rather than from dividends.
 For the price of stock to appreciate, the shares must be in demand and they must be scarce.
 The fewer the shares, the larger the fraction of ownership of the company that each share represents.
 Indeed, the current run up of the stock market is due at least in part to stock buy backs.
 Buy backs increase the scarcity of the shares, increasing their value.
 Conversely, companies can issue new shares, which tends to reduce the value of all shares.

 All desirable assets combine demand with scarcity.
 I mention this because many people question bitcoin's validity as an asset.
 But bitcoin provides tremendous